DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Introduction

 \section{Introduction}

-Deep Learning (DL) has proven to be a very powerful tool for a variety of tasks like handwritten digit recognition, image classification and labeling, speech recognition, lip reading, verbal reasoning, self driving cars, playing competitive video games and even writing novels~\cite{deep_feats, deep_starcraft_paper, deep_smash2, deep_sketch_paper, deep_diabetic_eye_paper, deep_lip_reading_paper, deep_lung_cancer_paper, deep_breast_cancer_paper, deep_iq2, deep_speech_paper, deep_romance_novel}.
-As expected with any booming technology, it is also utilized by malicious actors.
-For instance, there have been cases of AI-generated content on the Internet boards to create or shift public opinion by social engineering.
-The latest and the most notorious known example being the AI generated fake comments on the FCC net-neutrality boards where millions of fake messages were posted~\cite{fcc_ars,fcc_bloomberg}.
-These AI-crafted messages were grammatically and semantically sound and not easily detectable as fake by a human observer.

-Yet another malicious use of AI is for Spam and phishing attacks.
-Using the sentiment analysis power of well-trained models, hackers are now crafting tailor-made phishing e-mails that have higher `yield' rates than human crafted phishing e-mails~\cite{AIspam, AIphishing}.
-Especially with the abundance of cheap computing power, bulk creation of such e-mails has become easier than ever.
-Beyond crafting semantically sound text, modern AI system can even participate in hacking competitions where human creativity and intuition was thought to be irreplaceable.
-In 2016, DARPA sponsored a hacking competition for AI systems alone.
-The competition task was to find and fix vulnerabilities in computer systems within a given time period~\cite{ai_hacking}.
-Moreover, according to a survey among cybersecurity experts, the use of AI for cyberattacks will become more common with time and the use of AI on cyberattacks is inevitable~\cite{ai_cyber}.
+Deep learning (DL) has proven to be a very powerful tool for a variety of tasks like handwritten digit recognition~\cite{deep_feats}, image classification and labeling~\cite{deep_diabetic_eye_paper, deep_lung_cancer_paper, deep_breast_cancer_paper}, speech recognition~\cite{deep_speech_paper}, lip reading~\cite{deep_lip_reading_paper}, verbal reasoning~\cite{deep_iq2}, playing competitive video games~\cite{deep_starcraft_paper, deep_smash2} and even writing novels~\cite{deep_romance_novel}.
+As with any booming technology, it is also adopted by malicious actors e.g.,posting to internet boards to shift public opinion by social engineering.
+One of the latest known examples of this is the millions of AI-generated comments on the FCC net-neutrality boards~\cite{fcc_ars, fcc_bloomberg}.
+These AI-crafted posts were semantically sound and not easy to detect as fake.
+Another example of malicious use of AI is for spam and phishing attacks.
+It is now possible to craft custom phishing e-mails using AI with higher `yield' than human crafted ones~\cite{AIspam, AIphishing}.
+AI system can even participate in hacking competitions where human creativity and intuition was thought to be irreplaceable.
+In 2016, DARPA sponsored a hacking competition for AI systems where the task was to find and fix vulnerabilities in computer systems within a given time period~\cite{ai_hacking}.
+According to a survey among cybersecurity experts, the use of AI for cyber attacks will become more common with time~\cite{ai_cyber}.

-As evident by the mass surge of AI use in cyberattacks, AI is now a tool in hackers' toolbox and there needs to be systems in place against such AI capable attackers.
-Expanding on this thought, we investigate the problem with the focus on side-channel attacks.
-Side-channel attacks in general deal with bulk amounts of noisy data that requires human interpretation and intuition to process.
-Such task are perfectly suited for AI systems and it is reasonable to expect that malicious parties are aware of this opportunity.
-We believe that the use of AI in side-channel attacks is a realistic and practical expectation.
-The academic literature already shows the use of AI for processing side-channel leakage.